Gammerdinger/sex-SNP-finder/README.md

 * window_size -> The size of your non-overlapping window.
 Sites with coverage that does not meet the read_depth threshold in both pools will not be considered.
 In the above example we used a window size of 2.

+* description -> This is the description to be used as the header in the IGV file

 ### Sex_SNP_finder_Fst_now.pl

 * The command line options are still same from Sex_SNP_finder_now.pl